abudhu/slate/source/vnet.html.md

 Attach an existing Subnet, or create a subnets within the VNet.

 <aside class="notice">
 You can also create a seperate Subnet Resource if you do not want to embed the Subnet within the VNet Code Block.
-Please see the <a href="http://51.143.17.183:4567/subnet.html">Subnet ARM Resource Documentation<a>.
+Please see the <a href="http://51.143.17.183:4567/subnet.html">Subnet ARM Resource Documentation</a>.
 </aside>

 Name | Type | Required | Description | Caveats